STORIES:

 Case studies tell the business story.
 But the human stories behind the work are sometimes even more interesting.

-Great ideas are worth pursuing.
+And we learned some important lessons: Great ideas are worth pursuing.
 Be persistent.
-Be flexible.
+Iterate.

 Adobe x Imagine Dragons // Case Film